mdsiamsheikh/vue-shopping-cart/README.md

 # vue-shopping-cart

-This is a web app
-that converts spoken words into text using the OpenAI API.
-It's built with HTML, CSS, and the OpenAI API for voice-to-text transcription.
-Users can simply navigate to the page, allow microphone access, and start speaking.
-The text is converted in real-time and can be copied and pasted into any document or application.
-The app showcases the power of the OpenAI API and is a great starting point for exploring voice-to-text technology.
+Developing an avenue-shopping-cart web app using Vue.js complete with secure login and logout functionality through Google Firebase!
+Your use of CSS3 grid, flexbox, transform, and BEM convention for optimal UI design is commendable and contributes to the visually appealing and responsive experience of the app on various screen sizes.

 # Demo